Kids-Zone/kz_react/README.md

 # Getting Started with KidsZone
-This project was created by the Tech Returners, as a tech for good application.
+This project was created as part of our project work during Tech Returners programme, it is a tech for good application.

 # It was created using
  * React